TriStaRvOiD/tristarvoid.github.io/README.md

 ## Attribution

 - This website uses icons from https://fontawesome.com
+- This application uses the "Josefin Sans" font family from https://fonts.google.com
 - The GitHub logo used on this website is the property of GitHub Inc.
 - The Reddit logo used on this website is the property of Reddit Inc.
 - The Twitter logo used on this website is the property of Twitter Inc.